Skip to content

 • [ ] Reverse proxy forwards X-Forwarded-Proto/X-Forwarded-For; configured with --proxy-headers.

-• [ ] HTTPS in front of the app (cookie is Secure when TLS is present).
+• [ ] HTTPS in front of the app (the session cookie is HttpOnly/SameSite=Lax but not Secure by default — terminate TLS at the proxy).

 • [ ] Log destination configured (SM_LOG_FORMAT=json + log shipping).